thosgood/categorical-translation/README.md

 #### Implementation

+- adjectives referring to the same noun but with `and` between
+- speed will eventually become a problem, i guess
+    + might want to start separating out `parsedInput` into nouns, adjectives, constructors etc as we go, so that we don't have to iterate through all items every single time
 - some input that can 'guess' the language (look at very early commits to see something like this)
 - generating files from some user-editable dictionary
     + this should also generate the functors